$G$-torsors on perfectoid spaces: Generalised representations on rigid spaces

-In the case of \cref{l:proet-Colmez-cover}, the fibre product exists because we see inductively that for any $k\geq 2$ the projection $Y^{\times k}_{/X}\to Y^{\times (k-1)}_{/X}$ is pro-\'etale over affinoid perfectoid, hence itself affinoid perfectoid.
-Moreover, for any $1\leq k\leq m$, the map
+In the case of \cref{l:proet-Colmez-cover}, we can see inductively that the fibre product exists because for any $m\geq 2$, the projection $Y^{\times m}_{/X}\to Y^{\times (m-1)}_{/X}$ is pro-\'etale over an affinoid perfectoid space, hence itself affinoid perfectoid.
+Moreover, for any $m\geq 2$, we have

-has dense image as this is true for affinoid pro-\'etale maps of perfectoid spaces.
-Second, for any fixed $i$ also
+as this is true for affinoid pro-\'etale maps of perfectoid spaces.
+Second, for any fixed $i$, we have